AlexanderWiechert/terraform-provider-bash/docs/index.md

 This is a Terraform utility provider which aims to robustly generate Bash scripts which refer to data that originated in Terraform.

+HashiCorp Terraform introduced provider-contributed functions in Terraform v1.8, so this provider is not useful in earlier versions.

 When gluing other software into Terraform it's common to generate little shell snippets using Terraform's template language, such as when passing some shell commands to CloudInit installed on an AWS EC2 instance using `user_data`: